jrpool/testilo/README.md

 1. A description of the script
 1. A device ID

 Called in this way, `script()` produces a script that tells Testaro to perform the tests for all of the evaluation rules defined by all of the tools integrated by Testaro.
-In this case, the script launches a new Webkit browser before performing the tests of each tool.
+In this case, the script launches a new Chromium browser before performing the tests of each tool.

 #### With options